churn-buster/in-app-dunning/README.md

 ### Modal Specific Options
 ***Background***

-You can choose to either have a background behind the overlay, or not have a backround, with this option:
+You can choose to either have a background behind the modal, or not have one, with this option:

 ```churnMessaging.modal.overlayBg```